What's it about?

 You can take part if you are:

-- A woman with epilepsy aged between 16 to 50 years
+- A woman with epilepsy aged between 16 to 50 years, their partner, spouse, family, friend or carer

-- A spouse or partner of a woman with epilepsy
+- A commissioner of services for women with epilepsy

 What will I have to do?